 MOD

-52.103 § 47 All ship stations equipped with narrow-band direct-printing telegraph apparatus to work in the authorized bands between 4 000 kHz and 27 500 kHz shall be able to send and receive class F1B emissions as specified in No. 51.49.
+52.103 § 47 All ship stations equipped with narrow-band direct-printing telegraph apparatus to work in the authorized bands between 4 000 kHz and 27 500 kHz shall be able to receive class F1B emissions as specified in No. 51.49.
 The assignable frequencies are indicated in Appendix 17.
+(WRC-03)

-Reasons: NBDP receiving only is still required for MSI reception.
+Reasons: NBDP receiving only is still required for MSI reception. ]

 SUP